Blueprint for a Sunrise: A Blueprint for a Sunrise

 This CD was included with the book Yes Yoko Ono published in 2000.
 An exhibition with the same title was held at the Japan Society Gallery in New York City from October 18, 2000, to January 14, 2001.

-Alternate versions of "Are You Looking for Me?" and "It's Time for Action" would be included on Yoko's 2001 studio album Blueprint for a Sunrise.
+Alternate versions of "Are You Looking for Me?" and "It's Time for Action" would later be included on Yoko's 2001 studio album Blueprint for a Sunrise.